denissimon/Cryptocurrency-Info/README.md

 #### Built with:
 - [SwiftEvents](https://github.com/denissimon/SwiftEvents) - The easiest way to implement data binding and notifications.
 Includes Event\<T\> and Observable\<T\>.
 Has a thread-safe version.
-- [Charts](https://github.com/danielgindi/Charts) - Beautiful charts for iOS/tvOS/OSX!
-The Apple side of the crossplatform MPAndroidChart.
+- [URLSessionAdapter](https://github.com/denissimon/URLSessionAdapter) - A Codable wrapper around URLSession for networking.
 - [Toast-Swift](https://github.com/scalessec/Toast-Swift) - A Swift extension that adds toast notifications to the UIView object class.
 - [UAObfuscatedString](https://github.com/UrbanApps/UAObfuscatedString) - A simple category to hide sensitive strings from appearing in your binary.